 School Transportation on Metro

-DEC.
-4 SERVICE UPDATES: As part of our routine updates to our fixed-route service network, Metro will implement multiple adjustments to service routes and schedules, effective Sunday, Dec.
-4. Be sure to check our schedules page to see if your route is impacted.
-Among these improvements are several that will make CPS students' trips to and from school even better:
+AUGUST 2023 SERVICE UPDATES: As part of our routine updates to our fixed-route service network, Metro will implement multiple adjustments to service routes and schedules, effective August 13, to accommodate the thousands of Cincinnati Public Schools and other students who ride Metro to school.

 With more than a half-century of collaboration, Metro and Cincinnati Public Schools continue to work together to meet students' transportation needs and enhance their trip experience.
 Like in years past, school-year improvements will go into effect the week classes resume, in order to better accommodate CPS riders and reduce travel times and transfers.

 CPS families can begin planning their students' trips to school ahead of time using our handy Google Trip Planner tool (for desktop browsers only).
 Note: Be sure to enter the first day of school (for CPS students, 08/17/23) into the "Date" field in the trip planner in order to access the correct route information.

 For trip planning using a mobile device, use either Transit app or Google Maps.
 Note: Be sure to set the arrival/depart date as the first day of school or later (for CPS students, 08/17/23) in order to access the correct route information.

 Need additional help planning your trip?
 Metro representatives will be available at the following CPS-organized events to assist families planning their trips: